A-Amiin/A-Amiin/README.md

 I'm a passionate frontend developer with expertise in **React.js, Redux Toolkit, JavaScript (ES6+), Next.js, and Bootstrap**.
 I also have experience in **UI/UX design**, ensuring smooth and intuitive user experiences.

+I care deeply about intuitive design, clean code, and always seek out opportunities where I can contribute to real impact and collaborate with great teams to build meaningful digital experiences.

 ---

 ### 🛠️ Tech Stack & Tools